-COM 213 ROCK AND ROLL, RADIO, AND THE RECORDING INDUSTRY ......3-3-0
+COM 213 ROCK AND ROLL, RADIO, AND THE RECORDING INDUSTRY3-3-0

 A survey of the history and evolution of Rock and Roll in America and its impact on radio, television, society and the recording industry.
 Topics range from Rock and Roll's relationship to the birth of AM and FM radio to its influence on society and emerging technologies.
 Emphasis is placed on understanding Rock and Roll's impact in modern society.
+Prerequisite: COM 111 with a grade of "C" or better.